Top Ways to Protect Your Smart Home From Cyberattacks

 Identity theft occurs when someone uses your identifying information, like your name, birthdate, or social security number, to commit fraud.
 Often this comes in the form of opening accounts in your name, get medical service, or file taxes.
 Identity theft can damage your credit and takes a significant amount of time to reverse.

 Online scams.
 Internet-based scams vary, but the most common ones frequently appeal to emotion and target more vulnerable populations, such as the elderly.
-These scams often con people out of money and include posing as a grandchild stranded during who needs money or an online romance that gains the victim’s trust and cons them out of money.
+These scams often con people out of money and include posing as a stranded grandchild who needs money or an online romance that gains the victim’s trust and cons them out of money.

 Password attacks.
 Passwords give cybercriminals access to a wealth of personal data and information, making password attacks common.
 Hackers use a combination of methods—from sophisticated attempts to monitor keystrokes to simply guessing default passwords—in order to obtain passwords.